USYD-RowBot/usyd_vrx/submission_steps.md

 10. catkin_make and make sure everything is ok.
 11. change the run file `~/run_my_system.bash` to whatever script you want to run.
 An example is included in `vrx_tasks/sampleRunbash.sh`.
 12. Make sure it works :3 by running `./run_my_system.bash`.
+12. N.B. robot-state-publisher will probably fail.
+That's ok. the robot-description argument will be presented in the sim.
 12. Save your work: first `docker ps` to find your container ID, then `docker commit <containerID> <name_of_your_container>`.

 # Testing
 0. hg pull this: https://bitbucket.org/osrf/vrx-docker/src/default/
-1. Get the name of the image you want to test from dockerhub e.g. tisbutascratch/usyd_vrx:v0
+1. Get the name of the image you want to test from dockerhub e.g. tisbutascratch/usyd_vrx:v2
     1. OR Follow `Submitting from scratch` to push to dockerhub
+2. Docker run on your local system just to make sure everything is ok.
+2. ENSURE YOUR ENTRYPOINT IS CORRECT, by running `docker inspect <containername>` and searching for the `entrypoint` datum.
+It should say `./ros_entrypoint.sh`.
+If it doesn't,
 2. follow these instructions: https://bitbucket.org/osrf/vrx-docker/src/default/ from 'Quick Start Instructions For a Single Trial'
+3. Everyting will take AGES. this is normal

 # Updating
 0. get docker
 1. Get the docker image: `docker run -it --entrypoint bash tisbutascratch/usyd_vrx:v1` (this ensures you run bash instead of just running the launch file)
+2. NOTE THAT THIS WILL OVERWRITE THE ENTRYPOINT, SCREWING UP YOUR DOCKER IMAGE.
+To fix this, follow the step after saving your work.
 2. do what you need to do
 3. Save your work: first `docker ps` to find your container ID, then `docker commit <containerID> <name_of_your_container>`.
+4. Change the entrypoint: run `docker run <yourcontainername> --entrypoint './ros_entrypoint.sh` and then recommit your work.
+Then use `docker inspect` and check the `entrypoint` datum to ensure that this has worked.